Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 Students & Teacher Highlighted at Board Meeting At the recent Sumter County Board of Education meeting, Superintendent Dr. Marcy Burroughs recognized Livingston Junior High School 3rd and 4th grade Science Olympiad students for their outstanding achievements.
 The team earned the following awards: 🥈 2nd Place – Measurement and Metrics 🥉 3rd Place – Grasp a Graph 🥉 3rd Place – Map Reading 🥇 1st Place – Pentathlon Students recognized included: Carson Brown, Natalie Coleman, Kenley Wade, Adeja Payne, Erik Hoin, Chloe Hutchins, Jayson Gandy, Isabella Bias, Jada Coats, Harmoni Spencer, Rashad Spencer, Arianna Williams, and Riley Grant.
 The team is coached by Ms. Jonneshia Jones, under the leadership of Principal Ms. Kimberly Pace.
 Also during the meeting, Sumter Central High School Principal Mr. Marcus West recognized English teacher Michelle Merriweather for achieving Perfect Attendance during the 3rd Nine Weeks.
 We are proud of our students for representing Sumter County Schools with excellence!

-3 days ago, Sumter County Schools
+about 2 months ago, Sumter County Schools

 Science Olympiad students holding Sumter County Says “You Rock” signs along with Principal Kimberly Pace and Superintendent Burroughs